ZhiHaoSun/CZ4045-NLP-assignments/README.md

 5. (Optional) Change all constants (specifically the filepaths) in `config.py` to match your settings.
 You will have to change `ARTICLES_FILEPATH` (path to your corpus file), `COUNT_WINDOWS_TRAIN` (number of examples to train on, might be too many for your corpus), `COUNT_WINDOWS_TEST` (number of examples to test on, might be too many for your corpus), `LABELS`.
 6. Run `python2 -m preprocessing/collect_unigrams` to create lists of unigrams for your corpus.
 This will take 2 hours or so, especially if your corpus is large.
 7. Run `python2 train.py --identifier="my_experiment"` to train a CRF model with name `my_experiment`.
 8. Run `python2 predict.py --identifier="my_experiment"` to test your trained CRF model on an excerpt of your corpus (by default on windows 0 to 4,000, while training happens on windows 4,000 to 24,000).
+Generated tokens will be stored in `tokens.txt`.
 9. Application 1: statistics on fetched data and do sentiment statistics.
 Run `python2 questions_stats.py`.
+Top frequent sentiment words will be stored in `frequent_senti_words.txt` file.
 10. Application 2: Shannon Generation based on NGram model.
 Run `python2 generate.py`.
 Sentences of length 20 with starting words "I like" will be generated.
 This may need to wait several minutes.

 # Score